SkygearIO/features/370-auth-ui/session.md

 would be returned to client browser representing the newly created session.

 User can also log in using Auth API.
-All APIs that authenticate the user (e.g. login, signup, SSO login) requires a valid Client ID, and developer can configure whether the Auth API returns a session cookie or OIDC tokens to the
+All APIs that authenticate the user (e.g. login, signup, SSO login) requires a valid Client ID (put in API Key header), and developer can configure whether the Auth API returns a session cookie or OIDC tokens to the client:
-client:

 - If the client is configured to receive a session cookie:
     1. A new session is created.
     2. A cookie representing the created session is returned to client.
 - If the client is configured to receive OIDC tokens:
-    1. If there is no authorization from the user to the OIDC client, a new authorization granting full access would be implicitly created.
+    1. If there is no authorization from the user to the OIDC client, a new authorization with full access scope (https://skygear.io/auth-api/full-access) would be implicitly created.
     2. A new offline grant is created from the authorization.
        This grant contains the OIDC refresh token.
     3. A new access token is created from the new grant.